 According to Wikipedia and Google search, Delia Smith is excellent TV presenter with her basic cookery skills featuring also many of her photographs with her iconic no-nonsense looks.
-After browsing through Delia Smith's website and "seriously" good recipes, I reckon that having Delia Smith for the theme of this Cook Like a Star event will be a great opportunity for me to learn lots of cooking skills and techniques.
-For this month, I would love to cook and bake most of Delia's most basic recipes...
+After browsing through Delia Smith's website and "seriously" good recipes, I reckon that having Delia Smith is awesome and I like to learn to cook and bake Delia's good and basic recipes...

 Why basic?
 You might ask...
-First of all, I wish to be like Delia Smith being "serious" too with all my cooking...
+I wish to be like Delia Smith being "serious" too with all my cooking...
 LOL!
-Knowing that Delia's basic recipes are her biggest strength, I hope to learn well from her cooking basics.
-Second is quite different from Delia Smith's no-nonsense approach.
-I'm trying to encourage cooking basic recipes for this March Cook like a Star event.
-I reckon cooking basic recipes can be fun and challenging too as this might be your good strategy to win my Cook like a Star giveaway.
+Just kidding.
+Knowing that Delia's basic recipes are her biggest strength, I hope to learn well starting from her cooking basics.

 To start the ball rolling, I'm baking this nice, straight-forward basic bread roll recipe from Delia Smith.
 These rolls are lightly crusty on their outside and soft and buttery on their inside.
 Best of all, we love the liberal sprinkle of poppy seeds which makes these rolls look very pretty.